lhy-hoyin/PathFinder/guides/user/index.md

 > *PRO TIP!*
 > ![image](https://user-images.githubusercontent.com/88828097/175523916-dfd724e6-a3d0-4937-8bf6-0aa8be87579d.png)
-> You can use the *PathFinder* logo at the top left of our website to quickly to back to the main page
+> You can use the *PathFinder* logo at the top left of our website to quickly navigate back to the main page

 # Guest User